graceoualline/MGEdivA/README.md

 ## Citation

-If you use blatdiver in your research, please cite:
+If you use mgediva in your research, please cite:
 [Add later]

 ## Support